Skip to main content

 Middleware

 next-safe-action, since version 7, ships with a composable and powerful middleware system, which allows you to create functions for almost every kind of use case you can imagine (authorization, logging, role based access, etc.).
-It works very similarly to the tRPC implementation, with some minor differences.
+It works very similarly to the tRPC implementation.

 Middleware functions are defined using use method in your action clients, via the middlewareFn argument.